parkaransingh/2134-Civility-Optics/README.md

 # Civility Optics iOS Release Notes

+## v 1.2.0, build 3
+### Features
+- View past ratings and revuews on profile page
+- Personalize what information to provide, with the option to include race, gender, and disabilities
+- View username of the person who wrote a particular review
+- View the date that a particular review was written
+- Select between creating a reviewer account and a business account
+### Bug Fixes

+### Known Issues and Limitations:
+- Date that a review was written defaults to incorrect date
+- Authentication logic not working (currently disabled in the current build)
+- Submitting only a rating for one submission causes future reviews to not show up
+- Currently able to select polar opposites for tags for a single review

 ## v 1.1.0, build 2
 ### Features
   - Confirm password entry on registration page